folkehelseinstituttet/surveillance_data/README.md

+# 2021_09_08: SYSVAK data has not been updated today because of problems with the SYSVAK database

 # 2021_06_30: The number of tested in this github data is not identical to the number of tested in the weekly covid-19 report made by FHI today.
 This is because the weekly report do include PCR and Antigen test, while this data only include only PCR tested.

 # 2021_06_11: SYSVAK data has not been updated today because of problems with the SYSVAK database